sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 However, this doesn't fix the real source of the problem, your flawed blueprint.
-So the next time we create a new module, we are going to run into the same problem.
+So the next time we create a new module, we are going to run into the same issue.
 So let's also be sure to fix the blueprint, too.
 Open the `dist_ini.txt` file in the default profile and add the following line to the top of it:

 `version = 0.001`